devtron-labs/devtron/developers-guide/coding-conventions.md

 ### `/api`

+Current implementation -

-* This directory is used for storing `Routers` and `RestHandlers`.
-They are to be ideally categorised as entities.
+* This directory is currently used for storing `Routers` and `RestHandlers`.
+Most of them are stored in the `/router` and `/restHandler` package.

+Aim -

+* The router and restHandler must be categorised according to different entities.
 We aim to create subdirectories for routers and restHandlers according to the entity they belong to.

 ### `/internal`

-* This directory enable us to export code for reuse in your project while reducing our public API.
+* This directory enable us to export code for reuse in our project while reducing our public API.

+Current implementation -

+* Third party library code.
+Example - GitOps services, Argo util etc.
+* DB Repositories (in the subdirectory `/sql`).

+Aim -

+* Phase out db repositories from this location and keep them along with their respective services.
-* Generally, private applications and library code is kept in this directory.
-Go enforces this by -
+* To keep only private applications and library code in this directory.
+Go itself enforces keeping of private code by -

 ```
 When the go command sees an import of a package with internal in its path,